William Herbert Wallace: Fictional portrayals

 Two novels were published shortly after Wallace's death, both suggesting that he may in fact have been guilty of the murder of his wife: The Jury Disagree by George Goodchild and C. E. Bechhofer Roberts and Skin for Skin by Winifred Duke.
 In 1978 Jonathan Goodman, who wrote a seminal factual investigation of the case, published a novel, The Last Sentence, with the crime setting transposed to London.
 The most recent treatment is in author Anthony Quinn's The Mouthless Dead, in which the murder is seen through the eyes of a fictional police inspector, reliving the crime as he prepares to write his memoirs.

+The case was the basis for the BBC's 1990 Screen Two film The Man from the Pru, starring Jonathan Pryce as Wallace and Anna Massey as Julia.